A subdued Zimbabwe set for Mnangagwa’s inauguration, again

 Some said they woke up before dawn to catch buses and trucks ferrying them from villages hundreds of kilometers from the capital.

-State-run media said the heads of state of South Africa, Congo and Zambia also were attending.
-Botswana’s former leader and a sharp critic of Mugabe, Ian Khama, attended Mnangagwa’s first inauguration in November but will miss this time “due to prior commitments,” Botswana’s government said.
+The heads of state of South Africa, Congo, Rwanda and Zambia and elsewhere also attended.
+Botswana’s former leader and a sharp critic of Mugabe, Ian Khama, attended Mnangagwa’s first inauguration in November but skipped this time “due to prior commitments,” Botswana’s government said.

 The mood was less enthusiastic in downtown Harare, an opposition stronghold.
 “He is not my president, why should I go?” asked one resident, Emmanuel Mazunda.